zainaftab2225/zainaftab2225.github.io/_sociology/herbert-spencer.md

 - Spencer's advocacy of laissez-faire politics and survival of the fittest is considered callous and dangerous by many people.

 ### Bibliography
-1. The Proper Sphere of Government;
+1. The Proper Sphere of Government
-2. Social Statics;
+2. Social Statics
-3. Education: Intellectual, Moral and Physical;
+3. Education: Intellectual, Moral and Physical
-4. The Synthetic Philosophy.
+4. The Synthetic Philosophy